-Through readings, lectures, discussion, and hands-on applications, learn from leading faculty across a range of departments and get introduced to a vast range of topics.
+This residential program will be hosted on campus, and program participants will reside in campus housing for the duration of the program.
+Through readings, lectures, discussion, and hands-on applications, students will learn from leading faculty across a range of departments and be introduced to a vast range of topics.
 Several examples include:

 - Discovering what it means to learn and lead in the 21st century from a global perspective